ahmedxgouda/video-toolbox/README.md

 ### ThumbEmbeder

-Embeds thumbnails into video files.
+Embeds thumbnails into videos.

 ### Clipper

-Makes a clip from the seleted video
+Makes a clip from the seleted video.

 ## Usage